-The Law Offices of Prosper Shaked acknowledge how a serious birth injury can affect a child and their parents, and we are dedicated to helping you pursue compensation for your child’s injuries.
-To schedule a free legal consultation to discuss your claim, contact The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+Prosper Shaked Accident Injury Attorneys PA acknowledge how a serious birth injury can affect a child and their parents, and we are dedicated to helping you pursue compensation for your child’s injuries.
+To schedule a free legal consultation to discuss your claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 Birth Injuries that Occupational Therapy Can Treat

 It is a misconception to believe that occupational therapy is solely reserved for adults that need rehabilitation to excel in their chosen occupations.
 Occupational therapy is a form of treatment that can be used to treat children and adults who suffer from injuries that cause physical, sensory, or cognitive conditions.
 Receiving occupational therapy can fine-tune motor skills for children that were severely injured due to a medical malpractice error.